-The mean mercury concentration in Inland Silverside from Lake San Antonio was 60 ppb.
-OEHHA recommends a maximum of three servings a week of Inland Silverside for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of seven servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
+The mean mercury and PCB concentrations in Crappie from Big Bear Lake were 41 and 3 ppb, respectively.
+Based on the concentration of mercury in these crappie, OEHHA recommends a maximum of five servings a week of Crappie for the sensitive population (women 18 to 45 years and children 1 to 17 years) and a maximum of seven servings a week for the general population (women 46 years and older, and men 18 years and older).